 If you are buying duty-free powder, liquid, aerosol and gel items at the airport, be sure to purchase them after you have passed through this security screening process, unless they are less than 100ml/100g, or 350ml or 350g for powders.

 If you have another international stopover (for example, Brisbane - Singapore - London), your duty free items purchased at Brisbane Airport will need to be scanned again at your stopover destination and could risk confiscation.
 For more information about transiting with Duty Free items , visit the TravelSECURE Website.

 Tip: When in doubt, purchase and pick up later.
-Duty free items can be collected as you return to Brisbane Airport with JR Duty Free's Click and Collect service.
+Duty free items can be collected as you return to Brisbane Airport with Lotte Duty Free's Click and Collect service.